CCBDA-UPC/Assignments-2025/Lab06.md

 # Lab session 6: Running a custom web app in the cloud

-This lab session builds upon the work from the previous session, where we isolated the web application within a Docker container running locally.
+This lab session **builds upon the work from the previous session**, where we isolated the web application within a Docker container running locally.
+Make sure that you have available and working everything done in the previous session.

 In this session, we will use a more robust SQL database engine and scale the application by running multiple instances.
 A load balancer will be used to distribute incoming requests across these instances, ensuring optimal performance.